passage-protocol/docs/contracts/v2/Modules/README.md

 # Modules

-In V2, we introduce a much more composable & robust framework using _modules_, which act almost as plugins for our Passports & Loyalty Ledgers - increasing flexibility and reducing coupling from core functionality.
+In V2, we introduce a more composable & robust framework leveraging _modules_, which act like plugins for our Passports & Loyalty Ledgers - increasing flexibility and reducing coupling from core functionality.

 There are currently three different types: